MaheshKumar92/CarND-Behavioral-Cloning-P3/writeup_report.md

 :-------------------------------------------------------------------: |
 ![](./examples/cnn-architecture-624x890.png)                          |

-Network consists of a normalization layer, followed by 5 convolutional layers, followed by 4 fully connected layers.
+Network consists of a normalization layer, followed by 5 convolutional layers, followed by one dropout and faltten layer, followed by 4 fully connected layers.

 #### 2. Attempts to reduce overfitting in the model